How do I know if I’m being blown off?

 That depends on the contact and the situation.

-I have to remind myself some onliners do not check email every day or all day as I do.
+I have to remind myself that some online users do not check email every day or all day, as I do.
 I’ve had folks reply a week later.
-Knowing your contact’s general habits can help determine if they are blowing you off.
+Knowing your contacts’ general habits can help determine if they are blowing you off.

 When it comes to new contacts you don’t have as much experience with, that’s where you do not want to assume.
 You don’t know enough to know what their lack of response indicates.